TUD-STKS/TargetOptimizer/README.md

 The motivation for these differences are described in Birkholz P, Schmager P, Xu Y (2018).
 Estimation of Pitch Targets from Speech Signals by Joint Regularized Optimization.
 In: Proc. of the 26th European Signal Processing Conference (EUSIPCO 2018), pp. 2089-2093, Rome, Italy. [pdf](http://www.vocaltractlab.de/publications/birkholz-2018-eusipco.pdf)

-TargetOptimizer 2.0 is an extension of TargetOptimizer.
+**TargetOptimizer 2.0** is an extension of TargetOptimizer.
 The performance in terms of minimizing RMSE during estimation of pitch targets has been greatly improved by:
 - Making the boundaries a free, fully optimizable parameter (using syllable boundaries as target boundaries does not always lead to optimal estimation result)
 - Tuning all free parameters on a test corpus to find optimal default values

 Various additions in terms of functionality have been implemented, such as increasing overall performance by adding features like early-stopping during parameter optimization or adding the possibility to work on contours different from pitch contours.

-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-Benchmark results and added features are described in HIER REFERENZ ZUM ESSV-PAPER EINFÜGEN!
+Benchmark results and added features are described in _**HIER REFERENZ ZUM ESSV-PAPER EINFÜGEN!**_
-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 The software can be executed as a command line tool (without a GUI, to support batch processing) or as an application with a GUI.

 ## Build for Windows using Visual Studio 2019+
 Simply open the solution TargetOptimizer.sln and build in dependency of desired use case:
 1. Command line tool ("Release")
-2a.
-GUI ("wxWidgets_Release") when using wxWidgets
+2. GUI ("wxWidgets_Release") when using wxWidgets
-2b.
-GUI ("wxWidgets_VCPKG_Release") -> when using VCPKG and wxWidgets
+3. GUI ("wxWidgets_VCPKG_Release") -> when using VCPKG and wxWidgets

 ## Build for Linux using GCC:
 Navigate inside the Sources folder and run one of the following commands.